wideschr/FamilyRecipes/README.md

 ### Features Under Development

 - **User Authentication:** Currently, anyone can edit or delete comments and recipes.
-As there's no login system yet, implementing proper user authentication is a priority.
+As there's no login system yet, implementing proper user authentication would be a priority going forward.
-- **Enhanced CRUD Operations:** Developing Create, Read, Update, and Delete (CRUD) routes for recipes to ensure better control and management.

 ## Technologies & Resources Used